5 min read | 27 November, 2019 By Sarah Benstead

 Cold, dark and wet.
 Winter is pretty miserable for most of us Brits.

-But, for people affected by Seasonal Affective Disorder (SAD), it’s almost unbearable.
+But, for people affected by seasonal affective disorder (SAD), it’s almost unbearable.

-In this article, we’ll cover:
+In this blog, we’ll cover:

 It’s believed that a lack of natural daylight stops a part of the brain - the hypothalamus - from working properly.
 This can raise levels of melatonin, making sufferers feel sleepier than usual.
 It can also lower serotonin levels, resulting in feelings of depression, too.